Staying Out of Trouble5 comments

 As the conversation continued we wondered whether calmness and productivity indeed had to be mutually exclusive.
 After lots of brainstorming, we finally concluded that not only can a state of calm (what we coined as “being in the flow”) continue when we are taking action, but the potential for efficiency and productivity exponentially expands.

 When we act with awareness and stay in our bodies, we can be in the flow.
 Instead of finding ourselves frazzled, worrying about the next thing we have to do.
-We noticed that this worry takes a great deal of energy and thus would be taking away from what we were presently doing.
+We noticed that this worry takes a great deal of energy.
+Thus it would be taking away from what we were presently doing.
 Also, this worry leaves us vulnerable to self doubt and self judgment, both which severely zap precious energy.

 Additionally, when we use energy to worry about what we have to do (perhaps over and over and by the time we set time aside to do it) we are exhausted and sometimes there is no energy left to do the actual task by the time we get to it.
 Our mind feels like we’ve done it several times.
 I know when I am in the flow (accomplishing things with a peaceful consciousness rather than being frazzled, worried, and judgmental) I get so much more done and rarely feel exhausted afterwards.